NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/JourneyoftheDreamWeaver.md

 <img src="assets/JourneyoftheDreamWeaver/image-20230704224645360.png" alt="image-20230704224645360" style="zoom: 37%;" />

 Switzerland is now a prominent "Crypto Valley", where many well-known blockchain projects have been born.
-Dfinity is the first completely non-profit foundation here.
+DFINITY is the first completely non-profit foundation here.

 Dominic has assembled a very strong team of blockchain developers, including cryptography, computer science, and mathematics professors, PhDs and postdocs, cryptocurrency experts, senior engineers, and professional managers.